1. What content is available on the site?

 10. Where can I find permanent URLs to reports and maps on Social Explorer?

 The permanent URLs for tables can be taken from your web browser after creating a report.
-To share maps, click on the share button to create links, email maps, share via social networking, or generate an embed code.
+To share maps, click on the share button towards the top right of the map dashboard to create links, email maps, share via social networking, or generate an embed code.